nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2020f/assignments/assignment-5.md

 - `tcp.js` file - this is where you should put the protocol-specific parsing code you write
+- `checksum.js` file - this file exports a function `createChecksum` that will compute the TCP checksum on an appropriately structured `Buffer` (one having the correct pseudo-header prefixed to it, and having the checksum field zeroed out)

 #### A note on working with binary in JavaScript